Jbleezy/BO2-Reimagined/README.md

 * Weapon is taken when overheated
 * Buildable table model no longer shows when player has weapon
 * Added heat percentage on HUD
-* Changed weapon name on HUD from "Thrustodyne Aeronautics Model 23" to "Jet Gun"
+* Changed weapon name from "Thrustodyne Aeronautics Model 23" to "Jet Gun"
 * Fixed HUD icon fading after firing

 #### Sliquifier